MrJSwotinsky/Python_2025_2026/Unit_00_Intro_to_Python/Assignments/Assignment_03_Machine_Language.md

-## Unit 0, Assignment 3 - Machine Language
+## Python - Unit 0, Assignment 3 - Machine Language
 Due: Thursday, September 11th 2025

 ### Represent your birthDAY like a computer: